amberwalker-ds/DML-for-Panel-Data/README.md

     ├── config.yaml                       # Configuration file with project settings and paths ├── README.md                         # Project documentation
-    ├── dml_modeling_eda_walkthrough.ipynb # Notebook to show thought process and logic when tackling the project └── requirements.txt                  # Required packages for the project
+    ├── dml_modeling_eda_walkthrough.ipynb # Notebook to show thought process and logic when tackling the project ├── requirements.txt                  # Required packages for the project └── LICENSE                           # License for the project

 ```